Neural Repair - Coordinator: Laura Calzà

 1. Experimental neurological diseases and injuries.
 2. Rare diseases with a prevalent neurological phenotype.
 3. Complex cell systems based on stem cells for testing innovative therapeutic solutions.

 1. Experimental neurological diseases and injuries.
 A. Risk cofactors in Azheimer's disease.
 The sporadic form of Alzheimer's dementia is recognized as a multifactorial disease with a very long presymptomatic phase.
-Our group studies physiological and pathological factors, which, in the preclinical phase of the disease, can modify its natural history, both by accelerating it and slowing it down, starting from the constitution and stability of the cognitive reserve.
+Our group studies physiological and pathological and iatrogenic factors which, in the preclinical phase of the disease, can modify its natural history, both by accelerating it and slowing it down, starting from the constitution and stability of the cognitive reserve.
 B. Neonatal encephalopathy: white matter protection.
 Hypoxic-ischemic suffering during childbirth, as well as severely preterm birth and low birth weight are factors that can lead to severe sensory-sensory, locomotor and cognitive disability.
 Our group studies the effect of hypoxia on stem cells and endogenous precursors which in this phase of development guarantee the completion of neurogenesis and the start of myelination, and possible therapeutic strategies to limit the damage.
 C. Spinal cord injury.
 Contusive spinal cord injury causes severe motor and sensory disabilities, and is considered an "orphan condition" due to the absence of therapies other than surgical stabilization of the vertebral segments and rehabilitation.
 Our group develops and tests in animal models therapies based on drugs, biomaterials, physical energies, to obtain a reduction of "secondary degeneration", the control of scar formation, promote remyelination and promote the "pruning" of residual axons, favoring therefore a better functional outcome.

 3. Complex cell systems based on stem cells for testing innovative therapeutic solutions.
 Starting from a consolidated experience in the isolation and in vitro study of embryonic and neural stem cells, we develop complex and three-dimensional cell culture systems, including biomaterials and microfluidics systems (organ-on-chip).
 These systems are mainly used for screening the biological effects of drugs and chemicals, and analyzed using cell-based high content analysis technologies.